About Treasury Prime

 1500

-When I left Treasury Prime in Q1'24, we were in the process of launching a new consolidated app for banks and fintech clients with a full UI redesign and new backend infrastructure.
+When I left Treasury Prime in Q2'24, we were in the process of launching a new consolidated app for banks and fintech clients with a full UI re-design and new backend infrastructure.

 Treasury Prime Website & Brand